Moving toward best practice when using propensity score weighting in survey observational studies: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec2} defines the notation and assumptions for the potential outcomes framework under the context of survey observational data.
-Under the balancing weight framework, this section then derives the weighting estimator and emphasizes the role of survey weights in additional to balancing weights.
-We provide a unified expression of the sandwich variance estimator and demonstrate that the survey-weighted estimator is asymptotically normal, as established through the theory of M-estimators.
+Section \ref{sec2} defines the notation and assumptions for the potential outcomes framework in the context of survey observational data.
+Under the balancing weight framework, this section also presents the weighting estimator and discusses the role of survey weights in addition to balancing weights.
 In Section \ref{sec3}, we present three augmented estimators incorporating survey weights and further provide the the associated sandwich variance structure for large-sample inference.
-In Section \ref{sec4}, we conduct a full series of simulations to examine the performance of different estimators incorporating propensity score weights for different estimands with data generated from multistage clustering sampling.
-Section \ref{sec5} compares the performance of the different estimation procedures in an application using the Early Childhood Longitudinal Study, Kindergarten Class of 1998-1999 (ESCL-K). \cite{NationalCenter2011} In Section \ref{sec6}, we present our main conclusions and provide a discussion.
+In Section \ref{sec4}, we conduct simulations to examine the performance of different estimators incorporating propensity score weights for targeting different estimands.
+Section \ref{sec5} compares the performance of the different estimation procedures in two real data examples, and Section \ref{sec6} concludes.